 Will going private for a root canal treatment be better?

 Root canal treatment can be done on The NHS or privately.
 RCT is a very intricate and difficult procedure especially on the back molar teeth.
 Private dentists should have more time and equipment to do the treatment.
-However it could also be done adequately on the NHS
+However it can also be done adequately on the NHS.

 Dr Chhaya Chauhan – In-house dentist – GDC Number: 83940